RichardGG/steamoven/index.md

 Hi!
 My name is Natalia and I'm a graphic designer & sessional academic at Griffith University.
 My passion is design and I'm always seeking a challenge.
 I also specialise in vector illustration as I love to include my own flare in design when possible!

 I am proficient in Illustrator, InDesign and Photoshop, focusing mainly on corporate branding and product packaging design.
 I always look for new things to learn, so my list will be ever expanding in the years to come.
 Please make yourself at home!

+If you're looking to secure me in for your next design project, or you'd like to commission me for some illustrations, feel free to send me an email to n.mokwinski@griffith.edu.au!